Contains the active ingredient, pantoprazole (as sodium sesquihydrate)

 When you must not take it

-Do not take this medicine if you have had an allergic reaction to pantoprazole or any of the ingredients listed at the end
+have had an allergic reaction to pantoprazole or any of the ingredients listed at the end of this leaflet.

 Some of the symptoms of an allergic reaction may include: shortness of breath, wheezing or difficulty breathing; swelling